This 169-year-old, customer-owned company can teach us a lot about stakeholder capitalism

 Fast Company: How does running a mutual company—one that is owned by your customers rather than public shareholders—change the way you lead?
 Does it encourage long-term thinking?

 Roger Crandall: Most people have no idea what the heck a mutual company is.
 And then when they hear about it, they’re intrigued about how that fits with kind of the long-term nature of what we do [as an insurer].
 Having to think about one set of constituents in such a long-term business is hugely valuable.
 The whole time I’ve been at the company, I’ve been able to think five to 10 years out, and not measure things on a monthly or quarterly basis.
-We compare ourselves on an operating basis to public companies, so we are as efficient as efficient as we can be, but I have no idea what someone on The Street thinks we’re going to earn in the second quarter.
+We compare ourselves on an operating basis to public companies, so we are as efficient as we can be, but I have no idea what someone on The Street thinks we’re going to earn in the second quarter.
 It just doesn’t drive what we do.
 And that, that I think is a really powerful and good combination.

 FC: You sit on the Business Roundtable, which has announced a shift away from shareholder primacy and toward stakeholder capitalism.
 What insights can you share with CEOs of public companies who are taking a more holistic approach to thinking about the business and its constituencies?